 What Should You Do If Your Child Is Abducted?

 - Notify the police.
 If your child is abducted, contact the police immediately.
-There is no 24-hour waiting period to report a missing child.
+There is no waiting period to report a missing child.
 If your child was taken by the other parent, even if there is no existing court order, you may report the child and parent as missing.
 Ask the police to take a missing person's report and to enter the abductor's and child's names into the NCIC (National Crime Information Computer) and MUPS (Missing and Unidentified Persons) systems.

 - Get a custody order.
 If you do not have a custody order or have one but have not been following it, you must go to the Family Court.
 If you cannot afford an attorney, you may be able to receive legal help through one of these sources:

 - Santa Clara County Superior Court's Law Clinic - Located at 99 Notre Dame, San Jose, California and open from 8-4 Mondays through Thursdays, by appointment only.
 Plan on arriving up to an hour before opening in order to secure an appointment for that day as this is a free service.
 Call (408) 882-2900 for information.

 - Santa Clara County Bar Association - Provides a referral service for lawyers and has a panel of attorneys who may work for reduced fees in some circumstances.
 Call (408) 971-6822 for information.

 - Santa Clara County Self-Help Website - www.scselfservice.org.